cryptodictionary/site/content/extracontent.md

 interception that cryptographers might live with, thanks to lossy encryption, zero-knowledge proofs, and a global immutable ledger.

-The paper formalizing ARLEAS demonstrates thet "cryptographic implausibility" of retrospective abuse-resistant interception, or access to communication content that predates a warrant's issuance.
+The paper formalizing ARLEAS demonstrates that "cryptographic implausibility" of retrospective abuse-resistant interception, or access to communication content that predates a warrant's issuance.
 It's because this would require that all participants be at